 Fuel surcharges tend to fluctuate greatly depending on bunker prices and the pricing strategy of the shipping line.
-In the second half of 2018, container shipping lines started to adjust fuel surcharges on a trade-by-trade basis ahead of the deadline to introduce low sulfur fuel rules of the IMO.
+In the second half of 2018, container shipping lines started to adjust fuel surcharges on a trade-by-trade basis ahead of the IMO deadline for introducing low sulfur fuel rules.
 As of 2020, a global sulfur cap of 0.5% was imposed on ship fuel.

-The Currency Adjustment Factor (CAF, other names include Currency Adjustment Charge, Currency Surcharge, etc.) usually is a percentage of the basic freight rate (e.g. 8%).
+The Currency Adjustment Factor (CAF, also known as the Currency Adjustment Charge and the Currency Surcharge) usually is usually a percentage of the basic freight rate (e.g. 8%).
 When the USD started to become more volatile in the 1960s and 1970s, liner conferences came up with tariff surcharges to ensure that they would continue to enjoy a more or less stable income in the currency of their own country.
 CAF and BAF have been contested by some shippers on the ground that the costs covered by these surcharges belong to the commercial risk of the entrepreneurial shipping line and should thus be included in the freight rate.

 Terminal Handling Charges (THC) are a tariff charged by the shipping line to the shipper and which (should) cover (part or all of) the terminal handling costs, which the shipping line pays to the terminal operator.